 - Treacherous Advisor / Broken Pedestal: To Ben Skywalker in Legacy of the Force.

-- ‹bermensch: Completely rejects the Jedi and Sith codes, attempting to form his own unique combination of the two as Darth Caedus.
+- Übermensch: Completely rejects the Jedi and Sith codes, attempting to form his own unique combination of the two as Darth Caedus.
 However, he ends up grasping the Villain Ball so tightly that he may as well have become a standard Sith.

 - The Usurper: Of the Chief of State's office.